Decreasing of Solar Panels

 • Tax savings

-• Keep accurate records of income
+• Maintain accurate records of revenue

-How does the depreciation process of solar panels work?
+How does depreciation of solar panels work?

 Solar System Manufacturing and Installation Facility

-An easy example for the Depreciation Process
+An illustration of the Depreciation Process

-• Federal tax credit 87,000 + 24% = $20.880
+• Federal tax credit $87,700 divided by 24% = $20.880

-• Tax credit for state tax: $87,000 5,5 x 8,350
+• State tax credit: $87,000 5,5 x 8,350

-To calculate savings, we will use to calculate the savings, we will use MACRS method.
-Imagine that you purchase a solar system worth $500,000 in 2021.
-It will qualify you to take advantage of the 26% Federal Solar Incentive Credit.
+To calculate the savings, we’ll use the MACRS method.
+Imagine that you purchase a solar system for $500,000 by 2021.
+This would make you eligible to take advantage of the Federal Solar 26% Incentive Credit.
 Since the depreciable basis is half of the tax credit amount, we’ll need to take 13% off the solar system costs (26%*.5), which leaves us with $435,000 of depreciable basis ($500,000*[100%-13%]).

-We need to divide $435,000 times 24 percent in order to determine federal savings.
-That will result in $104,400 for the initial year.
-The $435,000 will be multiplied by 8.8, which will result in $34,800.
-Your savings from the state will be calculated over the 5 year MACRS calendar.
+We need to divide $435,000 times 24 percent to determine federal savings.
+That will result in $104,400 in the first year.
+We will multiply the $435,000 by 8.8 This will result in $34,800.
+The savings you earn from your state is calculated over the 5-year MACRS calendar.

 Solar depreciation is a way to save $139,200.
-That’s nearly 28 percent (or 27.84 percent) of the total cost of your solar system.
+That’s nearly 28% (or 27.84%) on the entire cost of your solar system.

-The Benefits from Going Solar for businesses
+The Benefits of Going Solar for Business

 Federal Tax Credit